CKY (film series): CKY2K

-CKY2K, the second film in the series, was released on May 22, 2000.
+CKY2K, the second film in the series, was released on May 22, 2000, featuring Rake Yohn on the cover.
 The video features a trip to Iceland, the rental car, a baseball game, "Bran's Freestyle", and other random items.
 The music features early versions of Flesh into Gear and Sporadic Movement by CKY; as well as many other artists, including an opening scene with Rammstein, Iceland scenes with Björk and Orbital, and a skateboarding scene with Believer "Dies Irae (Day of Wrath)" and Aphex Twin.

 Near the end of the video, there is a scene in which a minor exposes his genitalia in front of a public restaurant.
 The video explained that "this is what happens when you tell Bam you'll do anything to be in CKY."
 In 2003, the parents of the minor sued.
 During the hearing, a County Court Judge ruled that images of the plaintiff "must be deleted from future versions" of the video.
 Subsequently, CKY2K was discontinued due (in part) to copyright issues.
 The first major issue was from Björk.

 Iceland

 The video was notable for the documentary of their trip to Iceland.
 The music features "Hyperballad" by Björk where Bam Margera and the crew hang out on the top of a mountain with gorgeous views from the top.

 As they stayed in a hotel somewhere in Iceland (the hotel at the airport), Brandon DiCamillo smeared feces on Ryan Dunn while he was sleeping on the bed.
 Smeared with feces, Dunn fought back by urinating on DiCamillo sleeping on the floor.
-Later, they argued in the car about the incident.
+Later, they discuss the incident while traveling by car.

-The crew does a variety of stunts, including guys riding on furniture on the road as a sled, featuring music by Orbital playing "Halcyon + On + On".
+The crew performs a variety of stunts, including guys riding on furniture on the road as a sled, featuring music by Orbital playing "Halcyon + On + On".
 Later, Bam was outside Björk's house calling her.